Topics Map > DoIT Help Desk

 Microsoft Teams allows you to communicate with easily and efficiently with your colleagues.
 You can access Microsoft Teams by going to teams.microsoft.com.
 At the Microsoft Sign in page input your firstname.lastname@example.org email address, click next and you will be sent to our NetID Login.
 Log in with your NetID and password and know you are logged into Microsoft Teams web client.
 To download the desktop application, click on the download button on the bottom left of the screen.

-More information about Microsoft Teams can be found here: Office 365 - Getting Started with Microsoft Teams.
+More information about Microsoft Teams can be found here: Office 365 - Getting Started with Teams.

 Webex Meetings is an app for continuous teamwork with video meetings, group messaging, file sharing and white boarding.
-Employees with a UDDS are eligible for this app.
 Please note that you must log in with your primary email (often email@example.com).
 If you are unsure which address is your primary email address, you can check or set it here: Office 365 - Change your Primary Address

 More information on getting started with Webex can be found here: Webex Meetings: Getting Started